alexandrainst/responsible-ai/README.md

 5. N. Kilbertus et al., "[Avoiding Discrimination through Causal Reasoning](https://papers.nips.cc/paper/2017/hash/f5f8590cd58a54e94377e6ae2eded4d9-Abstract.html)", 30th NIPS, 2017
 6. J. R. Loftus et al., "Causal Reasoning for Algorithmic Fairness", [arXiv:1805.05859](https://arxiv.org/abs/1805.05859) [cs.AI]

+**Procedural fairness**

+1. N. Grgić-Hlača et al., "[Beyond Distributive Fairness in Algorithmic Decision Making: Feature Selection for Procedurally Fair Learning](https://www.aaai.org/ocs/index.php/AAAI/AAAI18/paper/view/16523)", AAAI (18), 2018 - Proposes to shift the focus for outcome fairness to procedurally fairness where there instead should be a focus of how the outcome is concluded instead of what it actually is.
+The paper includes a survey to examine people's perception of using different input features in different settings.
+2. N. Grgić-Hlača et al., "[The Case for Process Fairness in Learning: Feature Selection for Fair Decision Making](http://www.mlandthelaw.org/papers/grgic.pdf)", Symposium on Machine Learning and the Law at the 29th NIPS, 2016

 **Fairness trough explanations**

 1. J. Cesaro and F. G. Cozman, "[Measuring Unfairness Through Game-Theoretic Interpretability](https://link.springer.com/chapter/10.1007/978-3-030-43823-4_22)", ECML PKDD (1167) 253-264, 2019 - Presents the idea that fairness can be assessed by looking at the "global" feature attribution on a test set for different protected group using, e.g the SHAP framework.